 11. Teamwork skills.
 Whether working externally or internally, recruiters need to function within a team to find the best employees for an organization.

 13. Being target-driven.
 Often times, companies depend on recruiters, who have to hire X amount of people by a certain date.
 Target-driven recruiters keep company performance in mind and hit their numbers in time.
+We’ve put together a guide to recruiting metrics, with a free template, if you’re interested.

 14. Reliability.
 When using a recruiter, a company is relying on them to find the best possible candidate for a given position.
 A great recruiter needs to be reliable and meet the needs of the company and the candidate at the same time.